Gelf Magazine - Looking over the overlooked

 Us brings you up-to-the-minute celebrity news.
 We don't.

-Michael Gluckstadt is a Gelf intern and a student at New York University studying Media and the Marketplace.
+Michael Gluckstadt is a contributing editor at Gelf and host of the Varsity Letters speaking series.
 Read his Gelf articles here.
 Michael Gluckstadt

-Adam Rosen Adam Rosen is a contributing editor of Gelf.
-He currently lives in New York.
+Adam Rosen Adam Rosen is a contributing editor of Gelf, and host of the Non-Motivational Speaker Series.
+He lives in Brooklyn.
 Read his Gelf articles here.

-Vincent Valk Vincent Valk is a Gelf contributor.
-He lives in Staten Island, New York, and blogs as The Pessimist.
+Vincent Valk Vincent Valk is a Gelf contributor and hosts Geeking Out, Gelf's monthly science speaking series.
 Read his Gelf articles here.

-Carl Bialik is a co-founder, contributing editor, and Varsity Letters editor of Gelf.
+Carl Bialik is a co-founder and contributing editor of Gelf.
+Bialik currently writes the Numbers Guy column for the Wall Street Journal and plays no role in Gelf's day-to-day editorial decisions.
 Read his Gelf articles here.
 Carl Bialik

 See more Gelf contributors here.